Pangkor Treaty of 1874: Result

 Raja Ismail did not attend the meeting arranged between Sir Andrew Clarke and Raja Abdullah.
-Raja Ismail obviously did not recognise the agreement but had no choice as he was faced with the alliance between Raja Abdullah and the British.
-As a result, Raja Abdullah was made Sultan, and Sir James W.W.
-Birch was appointed as Perak's first British Resident after the treaty came into force.
+He did not recognise the agreement but had no choice as he was faced with the alliance between Raja Abdullah and the British.
+As a result, Raja Abdullah was made sultan, and Sir James W. W. Birch was appointed as Perak's first British Resident after the treaty came into force.

-Following this precedent, the British actively became involved in three other Malay states: Negeri Sembilan, Selangor and Pahang.
+Following this, the British actively became involved in three other Malay states: Negeri Sembilan, Selangor and Pahang.
 These states, along with Perak, were later reorganised into the Federated Malay States.

+Clarke arrived in November 1873 and he put Perak, Selangor and Sungei Ujong under British protection within a year, and Pahang in 1888.
+In 1875, a British Resident was sent to Selangor.
+In 1874, a British Resident was sent to Sungei Ujong.